EPCCed/hpc-intro/_episodes/11-hpc-intro.md

 When the task to solve become heavy on computations, the operations are typically out-sourced from the local laptop or desktop to elsewhere.
 Take for example the task to find the directions for your next business trip.
-The capabilities of your laptop are typically not enough to calculate that route spontaneously.
-So you use website, which in turn runs on a server that is almost exclusively not in the same room as you are.
+The capabilities of your laptop are typically not enough to calculate that route in real time,  so you use a website, which in turn runs on a computer that is almost always a machine that is not in the same room as you are.
+Such a remote machine is generically called a **server**.

 {% include figure.html url="" max-width="20%" file="/fig/servers-openclipartorg-ericlemerdy.svg"
 alt="A rack half full with servers" caption="" %}

-Note here, that a server is mostly a noisy computer mounted into a rack cabinet which in turn resides in a data center.
-The internet made it possible that these data centers do not require to be nearby your laptop.
-What people call **the cloud** is mostly a web-service where you can rent such servers by providing your credit card details and by clicking together the specs of this remote resource.
+Note here, that a server is typically a noisy computer mounted into a rack cabinet which in turn resides in a data centre.
+The internet made it possible for these data centers to be far remote from your laptop.
+What people call **the cloud** is mostly a web-service where you can rent such servers by providing your credit card details and by clicking together the specs of a remote resource.

 The server itself has no direct display or input methods attached to it.
 But most importantly, it has much more storage, memory and compute capacity than your laptop will ever have.
-In any case, you need a local device (laptop, workstation, mobile phone or tablet) to interact with this remote machine, people typically call 'a server'.
+However, you still need a local device (laptop, workstation, mobile phone or tablet) to interact with this remote machine.

 ## When one server is not enough

 If the computational task or analysis to complete is daunting for a single server, larger agglomerations of servers are used.
-These go by the name of clusters or super computers.
+These go by the name of clusters or supercomputers.

 {% include figure.html url="" max-width="20%"
 file="/fig/serverrack-openclipartorg-psteinb-basedon-ericlemerdy.svg" alt="A rack with servers"
 caption="" %}

-The methodology of providing the input data, communicating options and flags as well as retrieving the results is quite opposite to using a plain laptop.
+The methodology of providing the input data, communicating options and flags as well as retrieving the results is quite different to using a plain laptop.
 Moreover, using a GUI style interface is often discarded in favor of using the command line.
 This imposes a double paradigm shift for prospect users: